 Your Google My Business listing also conveys legitimacy for you and your business.
 A good website can do much the same thing, but when your information shows up on Google, it provides a perception that you are a real business and that Google has vetted you (even if they haven’t.

 Readily accessible contact information, reviews and information right there about your business tells people that you are for real and increases their chances of reaching out to help them.

 Google My Business is part of an overall digital marketing strategy.
-In addition to the benefits that it brings on its own, it can help you in your Search Engine Optimization in your market.
+In addition to its benefits on its own, it can help you in your Search Engine Optimization in your market.
 These are the strategies and techniques that you can use to get your information higher up in the search results.

 Real estate investing is local.
 Local SEO is a subset of other SEO strategies and you approach it a little bit differently.
-All the normal SEO strategies will work but there are some additional strategies that will give you a higher chance of showing up.
+All the normal SEO strategies will work but some additional strategies will give you a higher chance of showing up.

 When a distressed seller is looking for help on Google, they will type in a search phrase (also called a keyword phrase) like “sell my house fast.”
 Google works to match what it shows with what they’re looking for.
 This sort of search normally indicates that they want to sell a house in their area and Google will try to show them results for that area, hopefully where you are.

-By telling Google about your company and where you are, you are more likely to show up in those results.
+By telling Google about your company and where you are, you will likely show up in those results.
 If they live in Kansas City, they aren’t looking for help selling their home in Chicago.
 Honestly, you probably aren’t interested in wholesaling a home in Chicago (with some exceptions.)

 On those search results, they follow a pattern.
 The first part are the ads.
 Google wants to make their money too, so it shows first what’s important to it.
 Then, it will often show something called the local 3 pack.
 These are from the Google My Business listings and it is prime real estate.
 You want to be there and you need a well optimized Google My Business listing to be there.